Coronavirus digest: Australia to open overseas travel | DW | 01.10.2021

 The first phase of reopening will focus on allowing Australians to travel, Reuters news agency reported.
 Plans to allow tourists and other foreign travelers into the country will be worked out soon, following the first phase of reopening.

-The Australian prime minister announced he was shutting down Australia's borders in 2020.
-Only a limited number of citizens and permanent residents have been allowed to enter since that time.
+Since the prime minister announced he was shutting down Australia's borders in 2020, only a limited number of citizens and permanent residents have been allowed to enter the country.
 And everyone who did manage to get in had to quarantine in a hotel at their own expense for 14 days.

-The federal government is hoping that it will meets its vaccination target of 80% by the end of next month.
+The federal government is hoping it will meet its vaccination target of 80% by the end of next month.

+Pakistan is banning unvaccinated adults from boarding flights, Aviation Minister Ghulam Sarwar Khan said on Friday.
+The government had earlier announced it would not allow unvaccinated people to enter offices and shopping malls from Friday.

+Even though Pakistan has no shortage of vaccines, skepticism among some sections of its population has hampered vaccination rates.
+So far, nearly 30 million people of the 220 million have been fully vaccinated.

-The Philippines will allow restaurants to accept more guests and gyms to reopen in the capital region with an eye onreopeningthe economy.
-Even though the country is still in the throes of one of the worst COVID outbreaks in Asia, the capital region has seen a decline in cases in recent weeks, with cases averaging at 1,700 daily in the past week from nearly 4,300 in the previous week.
+The Philippines will allow restaurants to accept more guests and gyms to reopen in the capital region around Manila, as officials move toward reopening the economy.
+Although case numbers remain high, the capital region has seen a decline in recent weeks.
+Cases have averaged at 1,700 daily in the past week, down from nearly 4,300 in the previous week.

+Japan emerged out of a COVID state of emergency for the first time in more than six months on Friday.
+Tokyo's busy Shinagawa train station was full of commuters rushing to work despite an approaching typhoon.
+The emergency measures ended on Thursday evening, although mask rules in public transportation are still in place.

 The RKI, which advises the German government on coronavirus policy, also said Friday that it expects the number of infections to rise this autumn and winter.
 The RKI said contributing factors to rising infections include unvaccinated people and an increased number of indoor gatherings.